Brandonsams/Digital-CV/resume.md

  - Communicated with other to solve problems
  - Packed outbound orders for customers and retail stores -->

-## Patents and Certifications

-### DERIVING TRAFFIC SIGNAL TIMING PLANS FROM CONNECTED VEHICLE TRAJECTORY DATA

-- Developed software that would aggregate historic GPS vehicle data and build models of traffic signal behavior.
-- Reduced dependency on parter data being recieved from Advanced Traffic Management Systems
-- Tripled the count of traffic signals being modeled in the United States
-- US Patent No. US-20230013604-A1, Publication Date: 2023-01-19

-### Certified SAFe (Scaled Agile Framework for Enterprise) 6 Product Owner/Product Manager

 ## Skills

 - Well versed with SQL and Python for data analysis